MoralisWeb3/streams-beta/README.md

 ### Verify Webhooks

-The Webhook will set a `x-signature` header.
+The Webhook will set a `x-signature` in the header.
 It is for verifying if the data you will receive is from Moralis.
+Essentially it is a hash (sha3) of the body and your API Key.

 You can verify the webhook with the following code: